Holarbrain/Online-Sales-Data-Analysis-Documentation/README.md

-# Online Sales Data Cleaning & Analysis
+# Online Sales Data Cleaning & Analysis Project

 > A full end-to-end data project that takes a messy 49,782-row transactional sales CSV riddled with missing values, invalid records, inconsistent spellings, and broken date formats and transforms it into a clean, query-ready dataset.
 Business insights were extracted via SQL and surfaced through an interactive Excel dashboard.